 Tiger skin reborn

 Most of you have probably met Tiger skin.
 Meanwhile, new web design techniques appeared in other skins often quite early, I was afraid of rushing to introduce them in our most frequently used skin, Tiger.
 This way it got gradually left behind in terms of design and also made it harder to maintain code shared across my skins (Animatics, Lucid, Photoblogger, Projector, Story, Tiger).
 Finally, I bit the bullet and started to rewrite Tiger.
-The most important change was eliminating the previous Zurb framework, and replacing it with vanilla HTML5/CSS3 flex layout.
+The most important change was eliminating the previous Zurb framework, and replacing it with a vanilla HTML5/CSS3 flex layout.

 What are those “layouts”?

-In the early days of web design, pages were created using the so-called “table” layout.
+In the early days of web design, pages were created with the so-called “table” layout.
 You can imagine this like an Excel table.
 Complex graphics had to be chopped into small pieces.
 It was a nightmare to maintain, I can tell.
-Every time you wanted to change a small piece, you had to change the code in several (distant) places and the smallest error had lead to blowing up the whole layout.
+Every time you wanted to change a small piece, you had to change the code in several (distant) places and the smallest error had led to blowing up the whole layout.
 This meant the end of Chameleon skin, for example.

 Then came the age of frameworks.
-Bootstrap, Zurb - they were all based on a “float” layout, implementing a column system, which was able to adapt to smaller screens by specifying different column widths to elements based on screen width.
+Bootstrap, and Zurb – were all based on a “float” layout, implementing a column system, which was able to adapt to smaller screens by specifying different column widths to elements based on screen width.
 These layouts, however, required a lot of external code and were not as flexible as web designers would wish.

 Instant preview

-Quite a few other skins have already received the so-called “instant preview” feature.
+A handful of other skins have already received the so-called “instant preview” feature.
 With the help of this users can immediately view the effect of dozens of settings.
 Both the index page and the lightbox panel show such a preview now.

 Instant preview for the index page